 HWI’s second transition in leadership came when Mike McClelland succeeded Don Wolf as president in 1992.
 McClelland came to HWI in 1974 and had gained extensive experience in personnel and marketing during his tenure.
 His focus on getting the most done in the least amount of time was a key element of his leadership of the company.
 In 1995, McClelland hired IBM and Purdue University to conduct a survey of the membership to determine what they needed to grow and be successful.
 The result of that survey was the Do it Best Vision, which provided more than 30 new or enhanced programs and services to HWI members.

 In 2002, Mike McClelland retired and Bob Taylor took over as president.
-Taylor grew up in his family’s chain of hardware stores in Virginia Beach, VA, eventually becoming the president of Taylor’s Do it center®.
-Remarked one member, “It solves the problem the other co-ops are struggling with – the whole notion of a detached leadership that hasn’t walked a mile in my shoes.”
-Through Taylor’s broad experience, he continues to sharpen the retail focus of Do it Best Corp. and its programs and services.
+Taylor grew up in his family’s chain of hardware stores in Virginia Beach, Virginia eventually becoming the president of Taylor’s Do it Center®.
+Remarked one member, “It solves the problem the other co-ops are struggling with—the whole notion of a detached leadership that hasn’t walked a mile in my shoes.”
+Through Taylor’s broad experience, he sharpened the retail focus of Do it Best Corp. and its programs and services.

-Today, Do it Best Corp. is Indiana’s largest privately owned business and continues to return industry-leading rebates to members.
-Do it Best Corp. is the only full-service member-owned distributor of hardware and building materials products in the industry, serving 3,800 member-owned locations across the United States and in 53 countries.
+Today, Do it Best Corp. is Indiana’s largest privately owned business and continues to return the industry’s most consistently high rebates to members.
+Do it Best Corp. is the only full-service member-owned distributor of hardware and building materials products in the industry, serving 3,800 member-owned locations across the United States and in 54 other countries.
 The service and dedication of our employees still exemplify the member-first philosophy established by founder Arnold Gerberding.